alexandertrinidad/starter-academic-web-2/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Institute of Sociology and Social Psychology at University of Cologne
+- name: Institute of Sociology and Social Psychology, University of Cologne
   url: https://iss-wiso.uni-koeln.de/en/institute/professors/methods-of-empirical-social-research-prof-dr-thomas-leopold/team